pola-rs/polars/py-polars/docs/source/reference/lazyframe/group_by.rst

 GroupBy
 =======

-This namespace comes available by calling `LazyFrame.groupby(..)`.
+This namespace comes available by calling `LazyFrame.group_by(..)`.

-.. currentmodule:: polars.lazyframe.groupby
+.. currentmodule:: polars.lazyframe.group_by

 .. autosummary::
    :toctree: api/